Latency

 If low latency on upserts is a critical blocker for you, it can be improved dramatically.
 Just contact us.

-Document IDs are stored as unsigned 64-bit integers or string ids, depending on what's passed in the first request.
+Document IDs are stored as unsigned 64-bit integers, 128-bit UUIDs, or strings, depending on what's passed in the first request.
 Mixing ID types is not supported.

 Vector elements are stored as 32-bit floats.
 We intend to support several other formats.